-The Clark/Jorgensen Cabin (also known as the “Governor’s Cabin” or the “Jorgensen’s Hunting Lodge”) is owned by the GUNNISON VALLEY HOUSING FOUNDATION (GVHF), a Colorado nonprofit, tax exempt corporation whose address is P.O.
+The Clark/Jorgensen Cabin (also known as the “Governor’s Cabin” or the “Jorgensen’s Hunting Lodge”) is owned by the VALLEY HOUSING FUND (VHF), a Colorado nonprofit, tax exempt corporation whose address is P.O.
 Box 1742, Gunnison, Colorado 81230.

-Information about the cabin, and the 15 acres upon which it is situated, may be obtained from the GVHF website http://gunnisonvalleyhousingfoundation.org/ or from Cabin managers Ben Chicoine and Erin Jacobs (firstname.lastname@example.org).
+Information about the cabin, and the 15 acres upon which it is situated, may be obtained from the VHF website www.valleyhousingfund.org or from Cabin managers Ben Chicoine and Erin Jacobs (firstname.lastname@example.org).

 In order to preserve the cabin and to facilitate public use, the following guidelines have been established:

-- Check the GVHF website for information and contact Cabin managers Ben Chicoine and Erin Jacobs (email@example.com) to make reservations.
+- Check the VHF website for information and contact Cabin managers Ben Chicoine and Erin Jacobs (email@example.com) to make reservations.

 - Sign and return a General Use Authorization, Release in Full and Indemnifications form.